auchenberg/devtools-remote/README.md

 BrowserRemote.
 ================

-Debug your users browser remotely via Chrome DevTools.
+Debug your user's browser remotely via Chrome DevTools.

 ![Logo](https://github.com/auchenberg/browser-remote/raw/master/explainer.png)

 This is an example of how [browser remote debugging](https://remotedebug.org) can be used to help customers having problems by enabling support agents to remote debug their browser.